YlmRdm/order-forecaster/README.md

 # Order Forecaster
-This model predicts the next 4 months orders with ARIMA.
+This model predicts the next months' orders with ARIMA.